edwinb/Idris2-boot/docs/proofs/index.rst

 Theorem Proving
 ###############

-A tutorial on theorem proving in Idris.
+A tutorial on theorem proving in Idris 2.

-NOT YET UPDATED FOR IDRIS 2!

 .. note::